nvim-flutter/flutter-tools.nvim/README.md

 - `FlutterRename` - Rename a symbol and update imports if `lsp.settings.renameFilesWithClasses == "always"`.
 - `FlutterLogClear` - Clears the log buffer.
 - `FlutterLogToggle` - Toggles the log buffer.
+- `FlutterWidgetPreview [dir]` - Starts the [widget previewer](https://docs.flutter.dev/tools/widget-previewer) for the current project (the pub workspace root in a workspace), or for `dir`, and opens it.
+When it is already running, opens it again.
+- `FlutterWidgetPreviewStop` - Stops the widget previewer.

 <hr/>